ah508/dragon_optimizer/readme.txt

 Q. "Are there plans to make this program more comprehensive?"
 A. Yeah, but I really only work on this in my spare time, so don't expect frequent updates
     or anything.

+Q. "I see that in the sheet, some attacks that are two hits are listed as just one attacks
+    with one hit.
+What's up with that?"
+A. In those cases, the attack in question is a proper projectile.
+If the first hit would
+    occur, the second hit follows inevitably.
+You would be correct to call out that this introduces inaccuracies with buff handling and the end of dragon time, but unfortunately we have no way to account for the potential variability in the timing of those two hits.
+Regrettably, this is a concession we just have to make, as seperating the entries increases the computational burden with no real benefit.

+Q. "Can I use results from this in my personal thing?"
+A. Given my experience with this community, I am reluctant to give blanket permission.
+    I would be remiss to permit propogation of results that claim to hold more weight than they actually do, and so it would be preferable if you could ask directly and provide a surface level explanation of what you intend.